shiftyrose/shifty/README.md

 `Idea By: Mek`<br>

 #### Role Description
 Use the Vent button to plant a bomb in a vent.
-This will kill the next player who uses that vent.<br>
+This will kill the next player who uses that vent.
 Bombs last for one round only.
 Vents will be reset at each meeting.<br><br>
 Be careful!
 The Bastion can bomb themself by using a vent they've already planted a bomb in.<br>